Wsamuell/tic-tac-toe/README.md

 # Tic-Tac-Toe

-Tic-tac-toe game designed with CLI &amp; Haskell
+Tic-tac-toe game designed In the command Line using Haskell A 2 person Local multiplayer Game

+### Running Instructions

 ### Haskell for Beginners tips i learned